Eduardo Mondlane: Anthropology career

 Mondlane began working in 1957 as research officer in the Trusteeship Department of the United Nations which enabled him to travel to Africa and work on a PhD dissertation at Northwestern University.
-His dissertation, under Herskovits' supervision, was in the tradition of Franz Boas (who had taught Herskovits) and the Chicago school -- that is: the great American liberal tradition.
+His dissertation, under Herskovits' supervision, focused on the "liberal" tradition of Franz Boas.

 He concluded his PhD in 1960 and resigned from his United Nations position in 1961 to be allowed to participate in political activism.
 He took up a teaching position at Syracuse University that same year where he helped develop the East African Studies Program.
 In 1963, he resigned from his post at Syracuse to move to Tanzania to engage in the liberation struggle of Frelimo, the presidency of which he won in June 1962.

 Political activism

 After graduation, Eduardo Mondlane became a United Nations official.
 One of António de Oliveira Salazar's most important advisers, Adriano Moreira, a political science professor who had been appointed to the post of Portugal's Minister of the Overseas (Ministro do Ultramar), met Mondlane at the United Nations when both were working there and, recognising his qualities, tried to bring him to the Portuguese side by offering to him a post in Portuguese Mozambique's administration.
 However, Mondlane showed little interest in the offer and later joined the Mozambican pro-independence movements in Tanzania, who lacked a credible leader.
 In 1962 Mondlane was elected president of the newly formed Mozambican Liberation Front (Frente de Libertação de Moçambique or FRELIMO), which was composed of elements from smaller independentist groups.
 In 1963 he settled FRELIMO headquarters outside of Mozambique in Dar-es-Salaam, Tanzania.
 Supported both by several Western countries and the USSR, as well as by many African states, FRELIMO began a guerrilla war in 1964 to obtain Mozambique's independence from Portugal.
 In FRELIMO's early years, its leadership was divided: the faction led by Mondlane wanted not merely to fight for independence but also for a change to a socialist society; dos Santos, Machel and Chissano and a majority of the Party's Central Committee shared this view.
-Their opponents, prominent among whom were Nkavandame and Simango, wanted independence, but not a fundamental change in social relations: essentially the substitution of a black elite for the white elite.
-The socialist position was approved by the Second Party Congress, held in July 1968; Mondlane was re-elected party President, and a strategy of protracted war based on support among the peasantry (as opposed to a quick coup attempt) was adopted.
+Their opponents, prominent among whom were Nkavandame and Simango, wanted independence, but not a fundamental change in social relations.
+The socialist position was approved by the Second Party Congress, held in July 1968; Mondlane was re-elected party president, and a strategy of protracted war based on support among the peasantry (as opposed to a quick coup attempt) was adopted.